GetJobber/atlantis/CONTRIBUTING.md

 ## Submit an Issue

-Submitting an issue is an easy way you can contribute to `Atlantis`.
+Submitting an issue is probably the easiest way you can contribute to `Atlantis`.

 An issue is a way to request a change, or start a discussion around anything related to `Atlantis`.
-There are several types of issues.
-What are issues that you can submit?
+There most common types of issues are:

 - ***Bugs***: Any problems that you've found in either the `Atlantis` build code, or in it's components
 - ***Feature Request***: Requests for any features you'd like to see in the `Atlantis` design system.
 New components requests, Api changes to components, Improvements to the docs, etc...
 - ***Enhancement***: Requests for any changes to the build infrastructure for `Atlantis`.
 Such as changes to our linting rules, proposing a mono-repo structure, requesting changes to our testing tools, etc...

-This is not a definitive list, but covers the most common scenarios.

 ## Write a proposal

 ***What should be in a proposal?***

-Take a look at the [proposal template](docs/proposals/TEMPLATE.md) for a list of expected categories.
+Please use the [proposal template](docs/proposals/TEMPLATE.md) as a guide for writing proposals.

 ***What is the process for submitting a proposal?***